studentinsights/studentinsights/CONTRIBUTING.md

   3. How can we execute on sequencing the work or building it in code?

 ## Have an Issue With Us?
 Good!
 One of the most valuable ways anybody can contribute to this project is by identifying bugs and other issues to look at.
 It is easy to create an issue ticket on GitHub with the [click of a button](https://github.com/studentinsights/studentinsights/issues/new).
 Before you submit a new issue, please take a look at the other issues (both [open](https://github.com/studentinsights/studentinsights/issues?q=is%3Aopen+is%3Aissue) and [closed](https://github.com/studentinsights/studentinsights/issues?q=is%3Aissue+is%3Aclosed) and the [README](README.md) file to check if it is already be addressed.

 ## If It's Tuesday, It Must Be Hack Night!

-Join us pretty much every Tuesday night to hack together on this project.
-A group of us gathers in person as part of [Code for Boston](http://www.codeforboston.org).
-Pizza, beverages, learn new things, meet new people and squash new bugs!
+Join us on Tuesday night at [Code for Boston](http://www.codeforboston.org) to work on the project together in person, we could use your help!
+Each week folks are shipping incremental improvements, prototyping new features and squashing bugs, all while learning new things and meeting new people.
+We typically create an [agenda issue]( https://github.com/studentinsights/studentinsights/issues?utf8=%E2%9C%93&q=is%3Aissue+agenda+) for each meeting.

 ## Contribute Your Work by Submitting a Pull Request
 If you need help with how to submit a pull request, check out the awesome [GitHub help](https://help.github.com/articles/using-pull-requests/).